freqtrade/freqtrade/docs/installation.md

 Please consider using the prebuilt [docker images](docker.md) to get started quickly while trying out freqtrade evaluating how it operates.

-The documentation describes four ways to install freqtrade
+The documentation describes three ways to install freqtrade
 * Common
 * Conda
 * Docker (separate file)